theEmperorofDaiViet/sportify/README.md

 Add necessary libraries to the project by right-clicking on the Libraries folder, select the Add JAR/Folder command, and navigate to [/web/lib](/web/lib), then select all jar files inside it.
 I stored all the libraries needed for the project in this folder.

-> :pushpin: **If you are using JPA Version**: You also need to add a JPA library to the project: Right-click on the project's Libraries folder, select the Add Library command, and select the EclipseLink library in the resulting dialog box.
+> :pushpin: **If you are using JPA Version**: You also need to add a JPA library to the project: Right-click on the project's Libraries folder, select the Add Library command, and select the <b>EclipseLin</b> library in the resulting dialog box.

+Open MySQL and create two databases according to the script in <b>script.sql</b> file in [/](/).

+> :pushpin: **If you are using JDBC Version**: create the <b>sportify</b> and <b>sportifymusic</b> database

+> :pushpin: **If you are using JPA Version**: create the <b>sportify</b> and <b>sportifymusic_JPA</b> database

-Open the context.xml file in [/web/META-INF](/web/META-INF) to change the information about the datasource to fit your own settings.
+Open the <b>context.xml</b> file in [/web/META-INF](/web/META-INF) to change the information about the datasource to fit your own settings.

-Open MySQL and create two databases according to the script in script.sql file in [/](/).
+> :pushpin: **If you are using JPA Version**:
+> + Besides the <b>context.xml</b> file, the JPA Version includes a <b>persistence.xml</b> file in [/src/conf](/src/conf) that defines how JPA connects to the sportifymusic_JPA database.
+> - The fifth property element in <b>persistence.xml</b>, named <code>schema-generation.database.action</code>, tells JPA what it should do when the application starts and encounters entities that don't already have corresponding tables in the database.
+A value of <code>"create"</code> tells JPA to automatically create tables for the entities, as well as any tables necessary to create relationships between tables.
+Although this is convenient, it causes the application to pause for a very long time after each start up as JPA examines the entities and database schemas to determine whether it needs to make any changes.
+Because of that:
+>   - Before the first time you run the application, set the property's value to <code>"create"</code> to create all tables needed, because the <b>sportifymusic_JPA</b> hasn't had any tables.
+>   - After that, set the property's value to <code>"none"</code> to turn off automatic schema generation.

 Back to NetBeans and run the application.
 If this is the first time you use Tomcat, NetBeans may display a dialog asking you to choose a web server for the application.
 Click "Add" and refer to the directory where Tomcat installed.

-Finally, if NetBeans asks for Tomcat authentication, open the tomcat-users.xml file in the [/conf](/) folder under the Tomcat directory to see the username and password.
+Finally, if NetBeans asks for Tomcat authentication, open the <b>tomcat-users.xml</b> file in the [/conf](/) folder under the Tomcat directory to see the username and password.
 You can change them if you want.

 After that, the application will run on port 8080 by default.
 A new tab in your browser will be opened automatically, showing the home page of the application, or at least I hope so...